abhishekshukla247/guestbook-gitops/README.md

 # I will put anything below for testing
 Hello world!
 How are you?
-Fix 1, Fix 2, Fix 3
 # Building a Continuous Deployment GitOps Pipeline to EKS

 This tutorial describes how to set up a basic GitOps deployment pipeline with Flux and GitHub actions.
 It uses the Kubernetes Guestbook application and also adapts a [GitHub Actions pipeline](https://github.com/github-developer/example-actions-flux-eks) originally developed by Jeremy Adams and John Bohannon of GitHub.